NickJD/ORForise/README.md

 # Genomes Available:

-The .fa and .gff files (from Ensembl Bacteria) for the Model Organisms below are available in the Genomes directory
+The .fa and .gff files (from Ensembl Bacteria) below are available in the Genomes directory.

 * Escherichia coli K-12 - Strain ER3413 - Assembly ASM80076v1
 * Staphylococcus aureus - Strain 502A - Assembly ASM59796v1